 We’re sure you have a lot of questions about financial assistance, scholarships and loans.

 When we receive your FAFSA information, a Student Financial Services representative will review your application to determine your eligibility for federal, state, and institutional assistance.
-To determine your financial eligibility, your total expected family contribution as computed using the formula established by the Department of Education (DOE), is deducted from your educational expense budget.
+To determine your financial eligibility, your Student Aid Index as computed using the formula established by the Department of Education (DOE), is deducted from your educational expense budget.
 The difference is your “calculated need” for financial assistance.
 A portion of “calculated need” is covered by financial assistance (grants, loans, etc.).
-The remainder is considered the “expected family contribution” (EFC), but may exceed the amount calculated by the Department of Education.

-Based on the information you provided on the FAFSA, and calculated in accordance with federal guidelines, the “Expected Family Contribution” (EFC) is the minimum amount that parents and students are expected to contribute toward the cost of education.
-Should you have any questions regarding this complex calculation, please contact a Student Financial Services representative or use the online Expected Family Contribution (EFC) Calculator.
+Based on the information you provided on the FAFSA, and calculated in accordance with federal guidelines, the “student aid index” (SAI) is the minimum amount that parents and students are expected to contribute toward the cost of education.
+Learn how the SAI is calculated.

 In addition to family savings that you have earmarked for this educational investment, students and parents may apply for various loans or financing options as outlined in the following pages.
 Home equity loans or lines of credit may also provide an advantageous source of funding.
 Parents need to consult with their employers, unions, fraternal lodges and religious organizations to inquire if their sons or daughters are eligible for a private scholarship.
 Use our links to other useful sites for access to additional, reputable, free private scholarship search engines.